diamondio/better-queue/README.md

 - `filter` - function to filter input.
 Will be run with `input` whatever was passed to `q.push()`.
 If you define this function, then you will be expected to call the callback `cb(error, task)`.
 If an error is sent in the callback then the input is rejected.
 - `merge` - function to merge tasks with the same task ID.
 Will be run with `oldTask`, `newTask` and a callback `cb(error, mergedTask)`.
 If you define this function then the callback is expected to be called.
 - `priority` - function to determine the priority of a task.
 Takes in a task and returns callback `cb(error, priority)`.
+- `precondition` - function that runs a check before processing to ensure it can process the next batch.
+Takes a callback `cb(error, passOrFail)`.

 ---

 - `id` - The property to use as the task ID.
 This can be a string or a function (for more complicated IDs).
 The function `(task, cb)` and must call the callback with `cb(error, taskId)`.
 - `cancelIfRunning` - If true, when a task with the same ID is running, its worker will be cancelled.
 Defaults to `false`.
 - `autoResume` - If true, tasks in the store will automatically start processing once it connects to the store.
+Defaults to `true`.
+- `failTaskOnProcessException` - If true, when the process function throws an error the batch fails.
 Defaults to `true`.
 - `filo` - If true, tasks will be completed in a first in, last out order.
 Defaults to `false`.
 - `batchSize` - The number of tasks (at most) that can be processed at once.
 Defaults to `1`.
 - `batchDelay` - Number of milliseconds to delay before starting to popping items off the queue.
 Defaults to `0`.